msupply-foundation/msupply_docs/content/docs/inventory/stock_takes.md

 If you have inventory adjustment options configured in your central server, then you are required to enter a reason when the `counted number of packs` specified does not match the snapshot number of packs.

-For example, entering `100` for the counted quantity of Salbutamol, will add a red * to the right of the `Reason` input and show the negative inventory adjustment reasons:
+For example, entering `25` for the counted quantity of Paracetamol, will add a red * to the right of the `Reason` input and show the negative inventory adjustment reasons:

 ![Stocktake reasons](/docs/inventory/images/stocktake_reasons.png)